Sowmo0509/10ms_rag/README.md

 ## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions are not welcome!
+This is as assignment intended for 10 Minute School.